albertojmarun/Flutter_Course/README.md

 ### Flutter 3:
 Here, the main purpose is to explain the Control Structures, and explains the if, else if, else; switch;  tables; for loop, for loop for lists, while loop.

+### Flutter 4:
+The files of DART_CLASES.dart and PERSONA.dart are the Example of the videos.

+The most important things to highlight is that you can have more than one class inside a file.

+You can have the more than one constructor, adding: NameOfTheClass.whatever(parameters...)
+There is the method 'toString()' that you can override to make your own method.

+You can make a variable, method, constant... private adding a '_' before, example: _variable

+To make a getter or a setter you can do => type get/set name(parameter)

+To import a file that you create, you'll only need: import 'file.dart';

+Then, the video 4B (As the author named) there is an example of how to import objects from JSON.
+The example is the folder 'SPACEX_JSON'